tobiasbriones/cp-unah-mm545-distributed-text-file-system/README.md

 concurrent connections for managing a file system that accepts operations on users' text files.

+The project name is shorted as **DTFS (Distributed Text File System)** so it can be used into the source code, for example: domain module `dtfs`, main package `engineer.mathsoftware.cp.dtfs`, etc.

 The original course project required a much simpler implementation, and the main objective was to apply DevOps skills.
 Needless to say, as I often do, I have added a huge amount of extra value to this project to make it worth it.
 My